Robert H. Black BS, MS, MBA, PE

 Avoiding the mistakes I and others have made

-Life401 contains both my beliefs as well as knowledge and techniques that I have found useful.
-I have tried to illustrate each of the things I have found useful with examples from my life.
-In some cases, When possible I appropriately referenced original sources, however, much of the content has ideas from others I encountered through life and it is impossible to remember all of the sources.
+Life401 encompasses both my personal beliefs and the knowledge and techniques I have found useful.
+I have tried to illustrate each of the things I have found helpful with examples from my life.
+In some cases, when possible, I have appropriately referenced sources; however, much of the content incorporates ideas from others I encountered throughout my life, and it is impossible to remember all the sources.

-originally wrote Life401 for my grandchildren but have expanded it for the general public.
+I originally wrote Life401 for my grandchildren, but I have expanded it for the general public.
 A lot of what I have to say is not politically correct.
 That does not make it right or wrong.
-I know that the current climate makes a lot of what I have to say controversial.
-The political left in academia want to silence much of what I want to say.
-(Many on the left are now anarchists) Students will not hear much of this in school.
-If they succeed in silencing enough people, many of these ideas will die and along with the successful free market capitalistic system that has made the United States the greatest country on earth.
+I am aware that the current climate makes much of what I have to say controversial.
+The political left in academia wants to silence much of what I want to say.
+(Many on the left are now anarchists) Students will not often hear this in school.
+If they succeed in silencing enough people, many of these ideas will die, along with the successful free market capitalistic system that has made the United States the greatest country on earth.

 The book is divided into chapters by subject.
 No attempt has been made to have them in any specific order.
 The book can be read from front to back or by picking chapters of interest in any order.

 This book is intended to be read by someone in grade school, reread by someone in High School, reread later in college, reread when seeking employment, and again when approaching retirement.
-I am 80 years old and have been through all of that, made mistakes, and in some cases learned from the mistakes.
+I am 85 years old and have been through all of that, made mistakes, and in some cases, learned from them.
 Sometimes I accidentally did the right thing.
 I also learned by observing people who did not do the right thing.
 If you read this, you will be able to avoid some of what I and others have learned the hard way.
-My friend Ralph Cwik helped edit this book.
-Pastor Phillips helped edit the religion chapter.
+My friend Ralph Cwik assisted in editing this book.
+Pastor Phillips assisted in editing the religion chapter.

 Buy and forget Portfolios:

 Any time is a good time to buy SPY.
-Over the long term, the S&P 500 has returned 9.9% a year on average since 1928, says IFA.com.
+Over the long term, the S&P 500 has returned 9.9% per year on average since 1928, according to IFA.com.

 50% S&P 500 S&P 500 SPY